-Join the generous community of Confluence Project donors who support a positive, prestigious and far-reaching project.
+Join the generous community of Confluence donors who support a positive, prestigious and far-reaching project.

 Continuing Donation Details

-A variety of artisans, partners, community leaders, government officials and staff help bring the Confluence Project to life.
+A variety of artisans, partners, community leaders, government officials and staff help bring Confluence to life.
 Principal figures are noted here.

 1701 Broadway #144